esussman/CS342/Assignment4/README.txt

 PURPOSE:

-The purpose of this program is correctly identify and implement the design patterns needed to create a software troubleshooting program for hard drives.
+The purpose of this assignment was to create a pseudo task manager.
+The events are read from an input file and the pertinent tabs are notified that new information is available that pertains to them.

 PERCENT COMPLETE:

-I believe I have completed 100% of this project.
+We believe we have completed 100% of this project.

 PARTS THAT ARE NOT COMPLETE: